Sustainable transport: “We work on directly eliminating CO2 emissions, rather than offsetting them”

 Will Trucksters make the investment to purchase these trucks?

 Indeed, we will make the investment for the purchase of these units.
 This change in our business model only applies to electric trucks.
-It’s something we are prepared to do in order to achieve our ultimate goal of electrifying an entire corridor by the end of 2023.
+It’s something we are prepared to do in order to achieve our ultimate goal of electrifying an entire corridor.

 In the case of electric trucks we are willing to change our business model